AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   where $u = ip(X, nu)$ is called the support function.
 ]
 #proof[
   First we will define the vector field $Y = X - u nu$, which is the projection of $X$ onto the tangent space of $M$.
-Now consider
+Now consider the divergence of $X$, we can rewrite it as
 ]